 The king's forces marched north to confront the rebels.
 Surprised by the speed of York's advance, on the morning of 22 May, Henry ordered his men to occupy the fortified town of St. Albans.
 The more neutral Duke of Buckingham was placed in charge of the royal army in place of the Duke of Somerset and Henry's royal standard was raised in the Market Square.

 Soon after, York's army arrived outside St. Albans and began to deploy to the east of the town, setting up camp in Key Field.
-Neither Henry nor his cousin York were eager to engage in combat.
+Neither Henry nor his cousin York was eager to engage in combat.
 York protested his loyalty to the King and wished his name to be cleared and certain of Henry's advisors removed.
 Badly outnumbered by the Yorkists, Henry and Somerset wished to escape from their weak position.
 Much of the morning was therefore spent in negotiations.
-After three hours of talks, York proved unable to convince Henry of his peaceful intentions and the King became increasingly angry in regard to the Duke's demands.
+After three hours of talks, York proved unable to convince Henry of his peaceful intentions and the King became increasingly angry regarding the Duke's demands.

 The Earl of Warwick led the Yorkist reserves to find another way into the town.
 Finding an unguarded dirt track, he made an entry and with cries of 'A Warwick!
 A Warwick!' approached the marketplace where they clashed with the Lancastrian reserves, who were taken totally by surprise.

 A fierce battle ensued, as the market place and surrounding streets became crowded soldiers.
 Warwick quickly overcame the Lancastrian forces, who began to flee.
 His archers were ordered to fire at the men surrounding the king, killing several and wounding the king himself in the neck.
 Two rival peers were hacked to death in front of the king in Holywell Street and Henry VI himself was captured and was taken to a nearby cottage to have his wound dressed.